-Nothing hurts the bottom line of your business more than a fraudulent claim, as it is a theft of the amount of money paid on the claim and, as we all know, the company’s loss history is used as the basis for future premium charges.
+Nothing hurts your business’s bottom line more than a fraudulent claim, as it steals the money paid on the claim.
+As we all know, the company’s loss history is used as the basis for future premium charges.

-Separating the fraudulent claims from the legitimate claims can be difficult.
-The professional auditor can assist in identifying those claims where more can be done to disprove the fraudulent claim.
+Separating fraudulent claims from legitimate claims can be difficult.
+The professional auditor can assist in identifying claims where more can be done to disprove the fraudulent claim.

 The professional claims auditor provides your company with the information you need to determine the claim handling quality of your files.
 The auditor assists you in verifying or correcting the accuracy of file reserves.
 A subrogation audit pays for itself in additional identified recoveries, while a fraud audit save your company from paying fraudulent claims.
 All four types of audits improve the financial status of your company.

 Michael Stack, CEO of Amaxx LLC, is an expert in workers’ compensation cost containment systems and provides education, training, and consulting to help employers reduce their workers’ compensation costs by 20% to 50%.
 He is co-author of the #1 selling comprehensive training guide “Your Ultimate Guide to Mastering Workers’ Comp Costs: Reduce Costs 20% to 50%.”
 Stack is the creator of Injury Management Results (IMR) software and founder of Amaxx Workers’ Comp Training Center.
 WC Mastery Training teaching injury management best practices such as return to work, communication, claims best practices, medical management, and working with vendors.
 IMR software simplifies the implementation of these best practices for employers and ties results to a Critical Metrics Dashboard.

 ©2024 Amaxx LLC.
 All rights reserved under International Copyright Law.